QuwsarOhi/CodeTree/Modular Arithmetic.md

 If a | b and b | c, then a | c
 ````

-Generally a mod m is the biggest multiple of m which is less than (or equal to) a.
+Generally 'a mod m' is the biggest multiple of m which is less than (or equal to) a.
 So,
 ````
 -13 mod 3 = ?
 as, -13 = 3*(-5) + 2